monzo/progression-framework/frameworks/generic.md

           - "Starts to delegate tasks to peers"
           - "Collaborates within their team"
           - "Independently works and learns"
-          - "Do not need to be checked in on daily"
+          - "Does not need to be checked in on daily"
       - level: 3
         criteria:
           - "Collaborates across the organisation"